-When the ratio of HDL / total Cholesterol is high (i.e. not enough HDL, too much LDL) more bad Cholesterol is being stored and circulated in the body rather than is being removed from the body.
+When the ratio of HDL / total Cholesterol is high (i.e. not enough HDL, too much LDL) more bad Cholesterol is being stored and circulated in the body rather than being removed from the body.
 This is bad news and needs to be sorted.
-To calculate your Cholesterol ratio, divide your high-density lipoprotein (HDL, or “good”) Cholesterol number into your total Cholesterol number.
+To calculate your cholesterol ratio, divide your high-density lipoprotein (HDL, or “good”) Cholesterol number into your total Cholesterol number.
 An optimal ratio is less than 3.5

 One study did show that both extremely low or extremely high HDL Cholesterol can be harmful.
 (23)

 Participants whose HDL Cholesterol levels were 41–60 mg/dL were the least likely to experience a heart attack or die from a cardiovascular event.